End of year review of accounts

 Annual accounts statement

 This shows information about your income and your spending.
 As long as your unit or level has been keeping your accounts records up to date throughout the year, this will be easy.
-If you use our accounts pack there's a tab which will automatically be filled in with the details you need.
+If you use our accounts pack spreadsheet, there's a tab which will automatically be filled in with the details you need.

 Statement of assets and liabilities

-These show your assets, which is anything of value that the unit owns, including valuable equipment, land, buildings, investments, as well as any cash or money you have in the bank.
+These show your assets, which is anything of value that the unit owns, including valuable equipment, land, buildings, investments.
+As well as any cash or money you have in the bank.

 The statement should list your: